FAQs

 CRS and lung diseases

 I have CRS and asthma.
-Why do my common colds take longer and are more frequent than common colds of other people?
+Why do my common colds take longer and are more frequent than the common colds of other people?

 The nose, sinuses, and lungs are all connected and affect each other.
 When CRS is not well-controlled, it can make asthma worse, and asthma can also worsen rhinosinusitis symptoms.
 Studies show that people with both conditions often have a weaker immune defence against viral infections, which may explain why they catch colds more frequently and why those colds last longer.